abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 console.log(numbers.sort((a,b) => a-b)); // [1, 2, 15] peace ✌️
 ```

-Am i lying? 🤔 even after sort it dint sort why? 🤯
+Am I lying? 🤔 even after sorting it dint sort why? 🤯
-This is because, javascript converts an array element to string for comparison and for sort it in string lexicographic order (Like Dictionary order)
+This is because javascript converts an array element to string for comparison and for sort it in string lexicographic order (Like Dictionary order)

 to achieve sorting we need to struggle a bit